-= + Add row
+≡ + Add row

-≡ ∓ Remove row
+≡ - Remove row

 Key Name of the parameter (any string, ideally NCName).

 Value Optional parameter value

-Profiling 6
+Profiling 7

-In a profiling file (.profiling), you can define whether processes within your project should be logged at runtime.
-In the profiling file, you can define exactly which processes are included or excluded from logging.
+In a file for the monitoring of profiling data (.profiling), you can define whether processes within your project should be logged at runtime.
+In this file, you can define exactly which processes are included or excluded from logging.

-The pofiling file only needs to be created if you want to exclude specific processes from profiling.
+The .profiling file only needs to be created if you want to exclude specific processes from profiling.